katerinastav/collegestuff/ba_minor/widgets.md

 * You have to compare accuarcy with chance.
 If CA is better at predicting something correct than chance would, then it is a good model.
 * CA = #correct predictions/ #total predictions ( (TP + TN)/ TP + TN + FP + FN )
-* Great source to understand how to judge an algorithm based on the test and score results: https://developers.google.com/machine-learning/crash-course/classification/accuracy
+* Great source to understand how to judge an algorithm based on the test and score results: https://developers.google.com/machine-learning/crash-course/classification/accuracy https://medium.com/usf-msds/choosing-the-right-metric-for-machine-learning-models-part-1-a99d7d7414e4 => Here is also an image that shows the Right Metric for Evaluating Machine Learning Models

 #### Precision
 * percentage of items flagged as positive, taht were correctly classified